 For stomach sleepers, sleeping without a pillow can actually be more comfortable.
 There’s less chance of neck pain from arching the spine if the pillow is too high.
 Plus, without a pillow under the head, you may feel less pressure on the spine.

-Sleeping on an adjustable bed not only improves sleep quality, but it can also alleviate symptoms of some medical conditions, including sleep apnea and acid reflux.
+Sleeping on an adjustable bed not only improves sleep quality for more restorative rest, but it can also alleviate symptoms of some medical conditions, including sleep apnea and acid reflux.
 Elevating the upper and lower body can also promote sleep by reducing pressure points, opening airways, and improving circulation.
 An inclined bed, like our adjustable base, can increase comfort levels and help you get a good night’s sleep.